XirdigH/NFSU2HDReflections/README.md

 - FrontEndReflectionBlur : Enables road reflection blur in the front end.
 - ForceEnableMirror : Rearview mirror will be visible for all camera views.
 - RestoreSkybox : Adds the skybox to reflections.
+- ExtendRenderDistance : Increases the render distance of vehicle reflections and the rearview mirror.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSU2 HD Reflections.